Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair: Our Approach

 Each $\delta_j$ captures a general repair principle such as decomposition, normalization, or control-flow adjustment that can resolve multiple failures.
 The prompt enforces novelty with respect to strategies stored in \texttt{Memory} and limits the agent to one or two well-formed strategies per cycle.
 By compressing instance-specific reflections into transferable repair abstractions, \textsc{Polaris} transforms episodic feedback into policy-level adaptation.
-Our primary goal is to validate the evolution process itself rather than optimize prompt engineering.
-We view the prompt templates as stability-preserving mutation operators, like operators used in automated program repair and evolutionary systems, rather than as handcrafted solution generators.
-The prompt templates specify how the agent analyzes errors and formats updates, but they do not encode task-specific strategies or predefined solutions.

-\paragraph{Patch Generation.} For each synthesized strategy $\delta_j$, the \texttt{PatchGeneration} operator (Algorithm~~\ref{alg:repair policy}; see Appendix Figure~\ref{fig:code_patch_prompt} for the complete prompt) instantiates a minimal code patch $p_j$.
+\paragraph{Patch Generation.} For each synthesized strategy $\delta_j$, the \texttt{PatchGeneration} operator (Algorithm~~\ref{alg:repair policy}; Figure~\ref{fig:code_patch_prompt}) instantiates a minimal code patch $p_j$.
 Each patch modifies only the lines required to implement $\delta_j$ and excludes any explanatory text.
 A lightweight validator checks syntax and formatting before a patch enters integration.
 The resulting patch set is denoted $\mathcal{P}=\{p_j\}$.
 Emphasizing locality and minimality ensures that every modification remains interpretable and that the agent's policy evolves through small, verifiable updates.

-\paragraph{Patch Integration.} Patch integration follows Algorithm~\ref{alg:repair policy} and the full integration prompt is provided in Appendix Figure~\ref{fig:update_policy_prompt}.
+\paragraph{Patch Integration.} Patch integration follows \textbf{Algorithm~\ref{alg:repair policy}} and Figure~\ref{fig:update_policy_prompt}.
 Each patch in $\mathcal{P}$ is applied through the \texttt{UpdatePolicy}$(\pi_t, s, p)$ procedure to generate a temporary policy candidate.
 Integration is verified through syntactic and execution checks rather than direct performance evaluation.
 If a patch fails, the agent retries up to a fixed bound (three times by default).
 Persistent failures result in the patch and its context being archived in \texttt{Memory} for potential later analysis.
 After integration, the updated policy $\pi_{t+1}$ proceeds to the next validation phase, where its performance effects are naturally observed. \texttt{Memory} retains all artifacts from the cycle, including reflections, strategies, patches, and integration results, providing continuity and preventing redundant proposals.